-Ty Camlad is a beautiful, detached, 16th century barn conversion set in three acres of Sandra & Alan’s grounds adjacent to their Bed and Breakfast property, only two and a half miles from Churchstoke and three miles from Bishop’s Castle.
+Ty Camlad is a beautiful, detached, 16th century barn conversion set in three acres of Sandra & Alan’s grounds adjacent to their farmhouse, only two and a half miles from Churchstoke and three miles from Bishop’s Castle.

 “Like an agricultural cathedral…”